-- Twin Falls County pays in fifteen (15) minute increments, using the 7-8 minute rule.
+- 410-05 Twin Falls County pays in fifteen (15) minute increments, using the 7-8 minute rule.
 Seven (7) minutes or less will not be deducted from time worked or applied to overtime.
 Eight (8) minutes or more shall be deducted from time worked or applied to overtime.
 Employees arriving or leaving early or late must report time accurately. - 410-06 Travel Time: Travel to and from work is not considered work time.
 However, the time an employee travels from one work-site to another or from work to training or other County business is considered work time.
 Employees will be compensated for time spent traveling as applicable under FLSA.
-Work assignments that require overnight stays will not be compensated beyond appropriate travel time and actual hours worked in accordance with FLSA. - Training Time: An employee's attendance at required training sessions is considered work time.
+Work assignments that require overnight stays will not be compensated beyond appropriate travel time and actual hours worked in accordance with FLSA. - 410-07 Training Time: An employee's attendance at required training sessions is considered work time.
 Attendance at voluntary training may or may not qualify as work time as applicable under FLSA.
-Questions regarding attendance at voluntary training should be directed to Human Resources.
+Questions regarding attendance at voluntary training should be directed to Human Resources. - 410-08 Employees who work shift schedules in 24/7 operations must record the number of hours that they worked on the day the hours are worked.
+Employees who work shift schedules in 24/7 operations must record the number of hours of sick, vacation, comp, or any paid leave time on the actual day it was used.
+"Day" means the 24-hour period that is a calendar day.
+Any shifts that overlap hours from one day to the next must be recorded on the calendar day worked.
+For example, if an employee is scheduled to work 6:00 p.m.
+Tuesday to 5:59 a.m.
+Wednesday; 6 hours would be recorded on Tuesday and 6 hours would be recorded on Wednesday. - 410-09 Employees who work shift schedules in 24/7 operations must accurately record the number of holiday hours worked on the day of the holiday.
+For holiday purposes, the holiday is the 24-hour period that is the calendar day of the holiday.
+If Tuesday is a holiday and an employee is scheduled to work from 6:00 p.m.
+Tuesday to 5:59 a.m.
+Wednesday; 6 hours would be recorded on Tuesday as "Holiday worked" and 6 hours would be recorded as straight time on Wednesday. - 410-10 Those employees working when Daylight Savings Time changes must record the actual number of hours worked; which may result in a longer or shorter shift than appears on paper.